-Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-In-Network You pay a \$25 copay for each Medicare-covered physical, speech or occupational therapy visit.
-Outpatient substance abuse services Covered services include: Medicare-covered group and individual substance abuse outpatient treatment visits with an appropriate licensed professional.
-In-Network You pay a \$25 copay for each Medicare-covered individual or group therapy visit.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+In Network You pay a \$20 copay for each Medicare-covered visit for physical, speech or occupational therapy visit Outpatient substance abuse services Covered services include: Medicare-covered group and individual substance abuse outpatient treatment visits with an appropriate licensed professional.
+In Network You pay a \$20 copay for each Medicare-covered individual or group therapy visit Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost- sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-In-Network You pay a \$200 copay for each Medicare-covered outpatient hospital facility visit.
-You pay a \$150 copay for each Medicare-covered ambulatory surgical center visit.
-You may receive other services while in an outpatient hospital facility or ambulatory surgical center.
-Those services will be covered as described in other sections of this chart.
+In Network Covered at 100% after your deductible is met.
+Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+In Network You pay a \$20 copay per visit for Medicare-covered partial hospitalization services.